Table of Contents

 Number of Clusters (Nodes)

-The number of clusters may need to be honed empirically, but a good starting place may be ~7 time the number of populations you expect to find based on manual gating.
+The number of clusters may need to be honed empirically, but a good starting place may be ~7 times the number of populations you expect to find based on manual gating.
 On some of the publicly available datasets published in Weber & Robinson (2016), we demonstrated that starting with a number of clusters equal to ~7 times the number of expected populations based on manual gating, we were able to capture all of the populations with a frequency > 0.5% with an F measure that was comparable to the other clustering methods used in that paper.

-Downsampled Events Target
+Downsampled Events Target (applicable to SPADE only)

 Running SPADE on viSNE does not require downsampling to aid algorithm performance in the same way that SPADE on high parameter cytometry data requires it.
 Therefore, set the target to 100 percent.
 This means that all of the events will be included.